Election-Tech-Initiative/electionguard-cpp/docs/Design_and_Architecture.md

 ### ✅ Safety

-This project attempts to use modern c++ features and tools to catch memory issues at compiletime and during release cycles.
+This project attempts to use modern C++ features and tools to catch memory issues at compile time and during release cycles.
 Smart Pointers and move semantics are used throughout to help the consumer understand when the caller is responsible for managing object lifecycles.
 The CI/CD pipelines also run static and dynamic analysis to help catch leaks.
-Because of the variety of nuance between targets, processor architectures, toolchains, and operating systems, it is possible gaps exist on some platformjs.
+Because of the nuances across targets, processor architectures, toolchains, and operating systems, it is possible gaps exist on some platforms.
 Please open an issue if a gap is found.

 ### 🚫 Multiple Inheritance

-Although a handy c++ feature, for implementation simplicity this feature is not used and should be avoided wherever possible.
+Although a handy C++ feature, for implementation simplicity this feature is not used and should be avoided whenever possible.

 ## Project Practices